sahil87098/Bike_sales/README.md

 ### Data Sources

-Sales Data: The primary dataset use for this analysis is "Bike_sales.xlsx" file, containing detailed information about each slae.
+Sales Data: The primary dataset use for this analysis is "Bike_sales.xlsx" file, containing detailed information about each salee.

 ### Tool